GraphiteEditor/Graphite/website/content/volunteer/guide/student-projects/_index.md

 +++
 title = "Student projects"
+template = "book.html"
+page_template = "book.html"

 [extra]
-order = 1 # Page number after chapter intro
+order = 4 # Chapter number
 +++

 Graphite offers a number of opportunities for students to contribute by building a self-contained project as part of a structured format.
 These projects are designed to be completed over several months and are ideal for Google Summer of Code or similar internship programs, solo or group university capstone projects, and other arrangements.
 Each project has a distinct focus and is a great way to make a meaningful contribution to open source over the length of the program while receiving mentorship and guidance from the Graphite team.

 Student projects require adherence to a set schedule with regular check-ins, milestones, and evaluations.
 The structured setting is designed to provide a supportive environment for students to learn and grow as developers while gaining real-world industry experience from collaborating on a sizable software product and remaining accountable to stakeholders.
 It's our goal to make sure you succeed!

-Use this [contributor guide](../..) to start out with the code.
+Use this [contributor guide](..) to start out with the code.
 Then when you're ready, reach out through [Discord](https://discord.graphite.rs) and use the `#🎓student-projects` channel to discuss and work towards proposing a project with the Graphite core team.

 ## Google Summer of Code

 GSoC is a program offering students a [stipend](https://developers.google.com/open-source/gsoc/help/student-stipends) for successful completion of an internship-style experience with an open source organization.
 Read about [how it works](https://summerofcode.withgoogle.com/how-it-works/).

-Graphite [participated](https://summerofcode.withgoogle.com/programs/2024/organizations/graphite) in GSoC 2024 and we anticipate doing so again in 2025.
-Getting involved early is a great way to have a head start and stand out next summer.
+Graphite [participated in GSoC 2024](https://summerofcode.withgoogle.com/programs/2024/organizations/graphite) and we anticipate doing so again in 2025 if our organization's application is accepted.
+Getting involved early is a great way to have a head start and stand out in your application.
 <!-- The proposal formulation period is open now until the April 2 deadline (see the full [timeline](https://developers.google.com/open-source/gsoc/timeline)). -->

 ### Writing a proposal